Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory

 \part{Spectral invariants and Lagrangian Floer theory}

-The purpose of this chapter is to prove Theorem \ref{supportmain}.
-The proof is based on open-closed Gromov-Witten theory developed in \cite{fooo:book} Section 3.8, which induces a map from the quantum cohomology of the ambient symplectic manifold to the Hochschild cohomology of $A_\infty$ algebra (or more generally that of Fukaya category of $(M,\omega)$).
-A part of this map is defined in \cite{fooo:book}.
-See also \cite{fooo:toricmir} Section 31.
-For our purpose, we need only a small portion thereof, that is, the part constructed in \cite{fooo:book} Theorem 3.8.62 to which we restrict ourselves in this paper, except in Section \ref{subsec:Hochschild}.
+The purpose of this part is to prove Theorem \ref{supportmain}.
+The proof is based on open-closed Gromov-Witten theory developed in \cite[Section 3.8]{fooo:book1}, which induces a map from the quantum cohomology of the ambient symplectic manifold to the Hochschild cohomology of $A_\infty$ algebra (or more generally that of Fukaya category of $(M,\omega)$).
+This map is defined in \cite{fooo:book1} for arbitrary compact symplectic manifold and its (weakly) unobstructed Lagrangian submanifold.
+See also \cite[Section 4.7]{fooo:toricmir} for several properties of this map and various related works.
+For our purpose, we need only a small portion thereof, that is, the part constructed in \cite[Theorem 3.8.62]{fooo:book1} to which we restrict ourselves in this paper, except in Section \ref{subsec:Hochschild}.

 The main new part of the proof is the construction of a map from Floer homology of periodic Hamiltonians to the Floer cohomology of Lagrangian submanifold, through which the map from quantum cohomology to Floer cohomology of Lagrangian submanifold factors (Definition \ref{def:I} and Proposition \ref{184mainprop}).
 We also study its properties, especially those related to the filtration.